S3N4T0R-0X0/Jicop-H00k/README.md

 Once compiled, the BOF can be executed with the following command: ./command_control ip_address port

-Please note that the purpose of this repository is to provide a technical demonstration only and should not be used for any malicious or illegal activities.

 Here I was trying on the Kaspersky AV & Hunters Against EDR